No, you are not crazy.

 But if you are sensitive to caffeine, even the small amount in green tea could be a problem.
 You might want to limit your consumption to the earlier parts of the day.
 It may be best not to have green tea 2 to 4 hours before bedtime, if you find that it keeps you awake.

 Most people prefer drinking green tea around 10 a.m. or with breakfast.
+But green tea after meals can be a problem, too.
 Some also have it around 4 p.m. when they need an afternoon pick-me-up, without the crash associated with caffeinated beverages.

 What Happens If You Drink Green Tea Every Day?